t-d-k/LibreCrypt/docs/notes_PC.md

 * Creating an encrypted partition/disk will **overwrite** whatever data was stored on the partition/disk you select. **Be careful!**
 * An additional option is available to allow a program to be automatically executed:

-    * After a volume has been mounted
+    * After a container has been opened
-    * Before a volume is dismounted
+    * Before a container is closed
-    * After a volume is dismounted
+    * After a container is closed

 This functionality gives significantly more flexibility than the standard Windows "autorun" feature, and allows automated integrity checking, setup, cleanup to be carried out

-* For security reasons, any file launched by the post-mount and pre-dismount options must reside on the encrypted volume; a path relative to the root directory of the mounted volume should be specified in the options dialog (e.g. "\MyFiles\start.bat").
+* For security reasons, any file launched by the post-open and pre-close options must reside on the encrypted container; a path relative to the root directory of the opened container should be specified in the options dialog (e.g. "\MyFiles\start.bat").
-For the post-dismount option, the absolute path to the file to be launched should be specified (e.g. "C:\volume_just_dismounted.bat")
+For the post-close option, the absolute path to the file to be launched should be specified (e.g. "C:\container_just_closed.bat")

-* The pre-dismount executable must terminate before the dismount will be carried out.
+* The pre-close executable must terminate before the close will be carried out.
-* The pre-dismount executable will not be launched in case of a forced/emergency dismount
+* The pre-close executable will not be launched in case of a forced/emergency close

 <A NAME="level_4_heading_1">